Thinking about taking a distance learning course?

 The typical restrictions on time and space associated with traditional online courses are largely eliminated.
 Instruction can be delivered from the instructor's desktop to yours, so your classroom is anywhere you have access to a computer with a high speed Internet connection and the appropriate software.
 This means you can learn when it is most convenient for you while in the comfort of your home, office, or even listen to lectures while driving in your car.
 Some courses may require on-site testing or proctored testing, so please check with the instructor to arrange testing if you are unable to physically travel to one of the campuses located in Wilkes, Ashe, or Alleghany Counties.

 The division of Instructional Services coordinates activities with Student Services to insure that distance learning students have access to support services.
 For more information on services provided please refer to the section in the catalog entitled Student Services.

-Online/Internet courses have 100% of the instruction delivered through the Internet.
-Internet courses are accessed through MoodleTM ( an open source learning management system).
-There is a link to Moodle on the WCC Prowler (http://www.wilkescc.edu/WCCProwler/).
-This allows students to access Internet courses at home, at work, at the beach, or via the networked computers located on campus.
+Online/Internet courses have 100% of the course content and assessment through online instruction.
+Internet courses are accessed through MoodleTM ( a learning management system).
+Students can access the link to Moodle through the WCC Prowler on the Wilkes Community College homepage. (http://www.wilkescc.edu/WCCProwler/).
+This allows students to access Internet courses at home, networked computers located on campus, or anywhere with a high speed internet connection at http://moodle.wilkescc.edu.
 Internet courses cover the same material and have the same credit hours as conventional courses; however, these courses allow students to access the information at a time and place convenient to them.
-Moodle can also be accessed from anywhere you have an internet connection at http://moodle.wilkescc.edu

 Students may interact with the faculty members teaching Internet courses through email, phone, or by visiting the faculty member on campus.